Translations of One Thousand and One Nights: English translations

-Unlike the Grub Street version, Jonathan Scott made the first literal translation of Galland.
+Departing from the Grub Street version, Jonathan Scott made the first literal translation of Galland.
 This rendition, entitled The Arabian Nights Entertainments, appeared in 1811.

-Henry Torrens would later translate the first fifty nights from Calcutta II, which were published in 1838.
+Henry Torrens would later translate the first 50 nights from Calcutta II, published in 1838.
 Having heard that Edward William Lane had begun his own translation, Torrens abandoned his work.
 Lane translated from the Bulaq corpus.
 In his opinion, "Galland [had] excessively perverted the work".
 According to Lane, Galland's "acquaintance with Arab manners and customs was insufficient to preserve him always from errors of the grossest description".
-Working with the Bulaq corpus, Lane occasionally crosschecked against Calcutta I and Breslau corpus.
-His translation, however, became incomplete.
-In 1923 a translation by Edward Powys Mathers based on the French translation by J. C. Mardrus appeared.
+Working with the Bulaq corpus, Lane occasionally crosschecked against the Calcutta I and Breslau corpuses.
+His translation, however, was incomplete.

+In 1923, a translation by Edward Powys Mathers based on the French translation by J. C. Mardrus appeared.

-Another translation attempt was made by John Payne (The Book of the Thousand Nights and One Night, 1882–84).
+Another attempt at translation was made by John Payne (The Book of the Thousand Nights and One Night, 1882–84), conflated from the Bulaq and Macnaghten texts.
 Payne printed only 500 copies, for private distribution, and ceded the work to Richard Francis Burton.
-Burton's translation (The Book of the Thousand Nights and a Night, 1885–88) enjoyed huge public success, but was also criticised for its use of archaic language and excessive erotic detail.
-According to Ulrich Marzolph, as of 2004, Burton's translation remains the most complete version of One Thousand and One Nights in English.
+Burton's translation (The Book of the Thousand Nights and a Night 1885–88) enjoyed huge public success but was criticised for its use of archaic language and excessive erotic detail.
+According to Ulrich Marzolph, as of 2004, Burton's translation remained the most complete version of One Thousand and One Nights in English.
 It is generally considered one of the finest unexpurgated translations from Calcutta II.
-It stood as the only complete translation of the Macnaghten or Calcutta II edition (Egyptian recension) until the Malcolm C. and Ursula Lyons translation published in 2008.
+It still stands as the only complete translation of the Macnaghten or Calcutta II edition (Egyptian recension).